mohitpai/journey-optimizer.en/help/using/reports/live-report.md

 Use the **[!UICONTROL Live report]** to measure and visualize in real-time the impact and performances of your journeys and your messages in a built-in dashboard.
 Data are available in the **[!UICONTROL Live report]** as soon as your delivery is sent or your journey is executed.

-* If you want to target a journey or deliveries in the context of a journey, from the **[!UICONTROL Journeys]** menu, access your journey and click the **[!UICONTROL Live report]** icon.
-You can then find the Journey, Email and Push live reports.
+* If you want to target a journey or deliveries in the context of a journey, from the **[!UICONTROL Journeys]** menu, access your journey and click the **[!UICONTROL View report]** button.
+You can then find the Journey, Email, SMS and Push live reports.

     ![](assets/report_journey.png)